 The Canon IVY Mini Photo Printer is a compact printer that doesn't require any ink cartridges.
 Instead, it uses ZINK photo paper sheets which already have the necessary colors within the paper itself, and rely on heating elements within the printer to expose the final print.
 They're also water-resistant, smudge-proof, and have an adhesive backing, so prints work great as decorations or in a collage.
 Unfortunately, there aren't any scanning features, and you can only print from iOS or Android devices.
 It's only compatible with 2" x 3" photo sheets, so it's best used as a casual printer.
 It also produces poor-quality photos with lots of banding and red pixelation, and it can't produce smooth gradients between colors.
-On the bright side, the colors themselves are reasonably accurate.

 The Canon IVY Mini Photo Printer is a poor printer for family use.
 While it's primarily meant for use as a compact photo printer, it prints poor-quality photos that aren't suitable for detailed family photos or professional-grade graduation portraits.
 It doesn't have any scanning features, and you can only use Android or iOS devices to print using the dedicated Canon Mini Print app.

 The Canon IVY Mini Photo Printer isn't designed for small or home office use.
 It's limited to ten 2" x 3"–format sheets at a time, requires calibration for each new refill pack, and takes almost a minute to finish printing a single sheet.
 There aren't any scanning features, and you can only print photo files through the dedicated app using Bluetooth on an iOS or Android device.

 The Canon IVY Mini Photo Printer is awful for student use, although it works well for recreation, like when casually printing out snaps with friends.
 Unfortunately, it's slow to print, it doesn't have a scanner, and you can't directly print most commonly used files other than photos.